Should You Translate Digital Content?

 Directly translating a slogan from one language to another is not always possible.
 The translator, above all, must preserve the original meaning and message of the source text.
 In most cases, it occurs when figurative or regional speech is used.
 Since the job of the translator is to preserve the intent of the language, a culturally and locally relevant equivalent must be chosen to represent the source text.
 That’s why it can be simply time – consuming to transcreate than to simply translate.
 After all, the copywriter has to transfer the original meaning to a different culture he’s translating into.

 When it comes to translating digital content, Text United has this exact solution to translate any kind of file; from app to web app to a website.
 We extract the translatable text from your resource files and translate it while your code will be left untouched.
-For websites, there is a simple approach to translate in context and directly on top of your website – and if you want to do it yourself using machine translation, it’s free.
+For websites, there is a simple approach to translate in context and directly on top of your website.

 You can connect Text United to: